getbeb/beb/DESIGN.md

 A name listed with two keys is not a send target; the refusal names both lines.
 An unknown name's refusal names the line to add.

+An address is a public key, so it needs a channel you can authenticate, never a private one.
+Where ssh already reaches the other machine, the exchange is two one-liners:

+    echo "pve $(ssh pve 'cd ~/work && beb whoami')" >> ~/.config/beb/known_signers echo "mac $(beb whoami)" | ssh pve 'cat >> ~/.config/beb/known_signers'

+Only first contact needs this.
+A reply never does: `list` prints an unknown sender's key in exactly the form `send` accepts.

 ## Spool

     ~/.local/share/beb/